Kntnt/kntnt-style-editor/README.md

 ### 1.0.4

-* Delayed enqueueing of the CSS with priority 9999.
+* Delayed enqueuing of the CSS with priority 9999.

 ### 1.0.3